marshal363/The-btc-insurance-company/docs/new/bithedge-prd-updated.md

 - **Version**: 3.0
 - **Date**: November 15, 2024
-- **Project**: BitHedge – Bitcoin Protection Center
+- **Project**: The Bitcoin Insurance Company – Bitcoin Protection Center
 - **Focus**: Making Bitcoin value protection accessible to everyone

 ## 1. Executive Summary

-BitHedge is a decentralized application that allows everyday Bitcoin users to protect themselves against price volatility through easy-to-understand protection policies.
+The Bitcoin Insurance Company is a decentralized application that allows everyday Bitcoin users to protect themselves against price volatility through easy-to-understand protection policies.
 Using familiar insurance concepts instead of complex financial jargon, our Bitcoin Protection Center guides users through selecting, customizing, and activating protection for their Bitcoin holdings or future purchases.
 Built on the Stacks blockchain, the platform ensures self-custody and trustlessness while providing peace of mind through guaranteed Bitcoin value protection.

 ## 2. Vision & Objectives